delperugia/curlev/docs/reference_manual.md

 Note: because the response is moved to the `std::future`, it is not available anymore in the `HTTP` object.

+Note: the maximal received response size is set y default to 2MB, but can be changed by using `maximal_response_size()`.

 ## REST